PlayPro/CoreProtect/docs/database-migration.md

 The migration copies all logical CoreProtect history and reference data, including rollback state and entity tracking.
 It preserves copied row IDs.
 MySQL, DuckDB, and ClickHouse targets also preserve allocator high-water marks; SQLite continues after the largest surviving row ID, matching its existing allocation behavior.

-CoreProtect compares table statistics and every copied data row before activation.
+CoreProtect checks every table's row count, minimum and maximum row IDs, and applicable allocator high-water marks before activation.
+By default, it also compares approximately 1% of rows in each large history table, including their complete metadata.
+Tables with at most 100,000 rows and reference tables (`*_map`, `user`, `world`, and `version`) receive full comparisons.

+Samples are random contiguous ranges distributed across each million rows actually copied, rather than across the numeric row-ID space.
+Deleted-ID gaps therefore do not bias selection.
+Only selected ranges are reread for content verification, and the console reports the validation mode and progress against the number of rows selected for comparison.
+A small temporary file containing sample boundaries is removed after success or failure.

+Sampled validation can miss differences outside the selected ranges.
+Add `--full-validation` to compare every copied row instead.
+Any detected mismatch prevents activation in either mode.
+Sampling reduces content comparisons, but storage-engine scans and statistics checks can still make verification expensive.

 Database-lock metadata is initialized separately; ClickHouse targets also initialize their own current version row.
 For a ClickHouse source, the current logical version of each row is copied; superseded internal ClickHouse revisions are storage-engine history rather than separate CoreProtect records.

 Source history rows are not deleted or replaced.
 Migration may update operational metadata such as database-lock heartbeats and allocator state.